dstackai/dstack/docs/quickstart.md

 !!! info "NOTE:"
     Make sure to always run the CLI from the Git repository.
+    When you run a workflow, dstack detects the current branch, commit hash, and local changes.

+    As long as your project is under Git, you don't have to commit local changes before using the run command.

 Once you run the workflow, dstack creates the required cloud instance(s) within a minute, download the dependencies, and run your workflow.
 You'll see the output in real-time as your workflow is running.

-!!! tip "NOTE:"
-    As long as your project is under Git, you don't have to commit local changes before using the run command. dstack takes the local changes into account automatically.
-    Just make sure that these changes are staged (using the `git add` command).

 ## Access the run artifacts